jamestan8292/Blockchain_Wallet/README.md

 # Blockchain_Wallet

-This is a blockchain wallet Fintech Finder demonstration app in the form of a Fintech client looking to hire professionals.
+This is a blockchain wallet demonstration in the form a Fintech Finder app, for use by a Fintech client looking to hire Fintech professionals.

 The application imports ethereum wallet functions (generate account, get balance, send transaction) from 'crypto_wallet.py'